Subsidized vs. Unsubsidized Loans

 Whatever is left of the interest once all these periods expire, will be added to the principal amount of the loan, and you’ll pay it off.

-Another one of the pros of subsidized federal student loans is the eligibility period: You can be in school and have your interest covered by the government for 150% of the formal length of the college program you’re enrolled in.
+Another one of the advantages of these loans is the eligibility period: You can be in school and have your interest covered by the government for 150% of the formal length of the college program you’re enrolled in.

-On the flip side, there are several cons of subsidized federal student loans to know about.
+On the flip side, there are several disadvantages to keep in mind.
 For one, you can’t qualify for subsidized loans as a graduate student, nor will you be eligible if you can’t prove that you need financial assistance.
-Also, annual loan limits are lower for subsidized versus unsubsidized loans.
+Also, annual loan limits are lower for subsidized loans.

 Ultimately, if you are an undergraduate student from a lower-income household, this loan is for you.
 The school you’re planning to attend will determine the amount of direct subsidized loans you’re eligible for.